Connection Health Monitor

 Language Support

-The Anyware Client for Linux's interface will automatically use the operating system's language setting, if it is supported.
+The Software Client for macOS's interface will automatically use the operating system's language setting, if it is supported.

 The interface language can be changed to any of the following supported languages: